dklounge/workshop-1/teachers/teacher_training.md

 <!SLIDE bullets subsection>
 # Teacher Training

-<!SLIDE bullets incremental>
+<!SLIDE bullets>
 # What are we doing here?
-* Over the next two hours, we will share advice about how to teach a Railsbridge Open Workshop.
+* Over the next two hours, we will share advice about how to teach/TA a Railsbridge Open Workshop.
 * This will be a conversation, not a lecture.
-  * You will share your experiences teaching (or TA'ing) with the room
+  * You will share your experiences and advice
 * (yes, this is a sneaky way of modeling how you should teach your class)
+* We will also walk through the whole curriculum (so there's no surprises)

 <!SLIDE bullets>
+# About this presentation
+* Structured around questions
+  * Instructor will ask the question
+  * Participants will discuss
+  * Instructor will eventually reveal answers
+  * Answers were mostly provided during earlier sessions
+* We probably won't have time to cover it all
+  * Please look over it on the web later

+<!SLIDE bullets incremental>
 # Who are you?

 * Who has taught before?